fosterrath-mila/ift6759/projects/project1/datasources.md

 the other versions of the data.

-Besides, note that the channel data is compressed inside the NetCDF files themselves (GZip), and it will be automatically decompressed when the file is opened.
-If you only want to crop a small region around a station, loading and decompressing the data for the entire continental US in each training iteration might create a dramatic ingestion overhead.
+Besides, note that the channel data is compressed inside the NetCDF files themselves (GZip), and it will be automatically decompressed when the file is opened by the Python package you are using.
+If you only want to crop a small region around a station, loading and decompressing the data for the entire continental US in each training minibatch might create a dramatic ingestion overhead.

 You can use [``netCDF4``](https://unidata.github.io/netcdf4-python/netCDF4/index.html) or [``h5netcdf``](https://github.com/shoyer/h5netcdf) to read NetCDF files in Python.
-The latter is less documented but will it allow multithreaded read access to .nc files "out-of-the-box".
+The latter is less documented but will it allow multithreaded read access to .nc files "out-of-the-box" with fewer issues.

 ## 16-bit HDF5 archives